 I burst out of the cave, my rage infused veins boiled the water around me.
 Literally.
 The water around me was bubbling up around me.
 The seascape was completely different.
 Where there was bright coral, and vibrant fish, lay a gray desert.
 Monstrous fish replaced the schools of pre-inhabitants.
 Fish bigger than me.
 My green glow was a massive beacon to the fish.
 As if on command, they all honed in on me at once.
 One second of pure adrenaline pumped through me.
 Time stopped.
 I grew twentyfold my original size.
 I swept two fish into my gaping beak, while I crushed another 3 with my massive tentacles.
 I roared, or at least the next best thing.
 I had no mercy for these poor souls, and as I felt it, the coldness from within went into the sea.
 It became so cold, the fishes hearts stopped and fins froze in place.
 All around me floated the carcasses of my enemies.

 The last thing I remember, I was speeding toward the exit of the horrible hellhole I had just spend days in.
 Suddenly, the cave started to shake, debris falling from the ceiling.
 The entrance collapsed, blocking my exit, and crushing most of me.
 I blacked out.
-And now I am awake.
-I have no idea how long it has been.
-Days, weeks, it is a mystery.
+Even when I awoke, I had no idea how long it had been.
+Days, weeks, it was a mystery.
 My body is still giving off a faint glow, so I know that I am still being affected by the plankton.
 It may never go away.
 I was so enraged, escape is so close, yet inaccessible.
 I struck out at the rocks.
 My tentacle cleaved the rock away like thick algae.
 Surprised, I struck out again.
 The same results."These new powers will be very…useful," I thought to myself.
 I cleaved my way out of the cave will ease.
-No longer will I be chased by monsters, I will chase them.
+No longer would I be chased by monsters.

 I blacked out after the spots.
 I woke up several hours later.
 I had never felt so energized.
 Frightened by what happened, I swam out of the chamber.
 In mere seconds.
 Each stroke of my tentacles pushed me meters in a second.
 I squeezed out of the hole I entered from.
 I had grown a lot.
 I was at least half of a meter in diameter, and three in length.
 My blood vessels and suckers were all glowing green.
 I cast a dim light upon the cave wall.
 I wanted out of this cave.

 I have stayed in the strange cave.
 Afraid of the strange glowing plankton, I had ceased eating.
-My body went into a hibernate state.
+My body went hibernation.
 But, this morning I woke up.
 Ravaged with hunger, I quickly ate several plankton.
 I felt no different, so I continued to indulge.
 I ate until my belly was full.
-It has been several hours since that moment and I now see the effects on my body.
-All at once, my circulatory system flashed a neon green.
+It was several hours after that moment I had observed the effects on my body.
+All at once, my nervous system flashed a neon green.
 Brighter than all of the other plankton.
 And it was gone.
 Soon after, I began to develop green spots all over my body.